hanxzz/imageSearchApp/README.md

 You can test the site [here](https://imagesearchhk.netlify.app).

 **Development**
-If you wish to contribute to the development of this project, feel free to fork the repository and submit a pull request with your changes.
+If you wish to contribute to the development of this project, feel free to fork the repository and submit a pull request with your changes!